Crisp-Unimib/ContrXT/README.md

 result = ZipFile(io.BytesIO(r.content))
 ```
 **Notice**.
 To avoid an improper use of ContrXT'server resources, we ask users to ask for free credentials through this link.

+## Limitation
+At the moment, we support explaining predictions for text classifiers only, but we are working to extend it to deal with tabular data as well.

 **References**.
 To cite ContrXT please refer to the following paper